biggianteye/DruidAnnounces/README.md

 The original [readme.txt](readme.txt) for the project explains what it is and does.

-Other than the fixes made, I do not claim any of this as my own code.
+Other than the fixes I have made, I do not claim any of this as my own code.